rinki-yadav-2001/rinki-yadav-2001/README.md

 Hi there 👋, I'm Rinki Yadav!
 Have exposure♛ to building professional websites🖥 and front-end applications 💻.
 Experienced with a demonstrated history of working in the information technology and services industries🏢 .
-Skilled in FrontEnd Technologies✍️ as React.js, Redux, EcmaScript, JavaScript, HTML, CSS, Bootstrap, Flexbox, .GitHub, Net, SQL, and C# for web and window-based applications.
+Skilled in FrontEnd Technologies✍️ as React.js, Redux, EcmaScript, JavaScript, HTML, CSS, Bootstrap, Flexbox, .GitHub for web and window-based applications.

 Apart from my professional journey, I am a learner📝 and enthusiastic to learn new tech.
-I have created 15+ mini & major projects💼 on Reactjs and other technologies.
-Also deployed and having live-hosted projects📽, checkout out my GitHub pages📒 or YouTube📲 channel for more details.
+I have created 15+ mini & major projects💼 on Reactjs and other technologies. 📽.

 Responsibilities- Developing new user-facing features using React.js Building reusable components and front-end libraries for future use Translating designs into high quality code Optimizing components for maximum performance Optimizing performance of the application.
 Troubleshooting the bugs